 Above: Additional artifacts recovered from US aircraft crash or battle sites in Southeast Asia.
 Here, an M-16 rifle, a H-33 radio handset and an unidentified shotgun.
 We are still looking to recover the remains of US military personnel missing in Southeast Asia.
 The government in Hanoi is cooperating.

 Next stop: The French-built Hoa Lo prison; the infamous “Hanoi Hilton” in downtown Hanoi.
 A display placard inside stated that the American prisoners called it the “Hanoi Hilton” because they felt they were being well treated and cared for while imprisoned (while being beaten and tortured).
 A case of spectacularly missing the point.

 In keeping with the communications theme of this post, here is our buddy demonstrating the use of the “Tap Code” inside the Hanoi Hilton prison.
 This numerical code was used by captured US pilots to communicate clandestinely between themselves using something as simple as tapping the floor with a broom while sweeping.
 See the “Tap Code” post Tap Code in this website for details on how the code worked.

 Brave people in a very sinister place; don’t be fooled by the potted plant..

-Ha Long Bay – On the ancient Chinese border, on an ancient kharst formation sits an ancient Pagoda – complete with Cell Phone antenna tower.
+Ha Long Bay – On the ancient Chinese border, on an ancient kharst formation sits an ancient Pagoda – complete with Cell Phone and microwave relay antenna tower.

 We flew out of Noi Bai airport in Hanoi and taxied right past a row of revetments containing lots of Soviet MIG-21 fighter aircraft apparently still in active service.
 Noi Bai was a North Vietnamese MIG-21 airbase during the war.
 Many other interesting sights during our trip – but that’s a whole ‘nother story.